Weekly Post::: ask for the post from an Email

 During And After the 20/20 coronavirus we need to answer the call of God’s wisdom and reject man's foolishness Wisdom: Where are you in doing God’s will?
 Wisdom where are You?

-In this time of great destrest.
+In this time of great distress.
 The Plague of our time has had a great awakening in the Human Race.
-Where this pandemic Plague, that has claimed almost 50,000 American lives and is not over as of 4/26/ 20/20- and one in six U.S. jobs have been removed .
+Where this pandemic Plague, has claimed almost so many American lives and is not over as of 4/26/ 20/20- and one in six U.S. jobs have been removed.
 What will you do?

 If you waste your money you will do without down the road.
 Why not stop now and set yours down and make a plan, with God at your View with what He has said for all to do , like stop the debt, stop giving what He bless you with, from going to someone other than what He said was to be first under His New Covenant way, and that is 1 Timothy 5:7-8 showing Him that to you and yours, are living and see that He is this Psalm 86:8 Will there be six more plague down the road?
 Prophecies will come true if we disobey God.
 He told us that this would happen !
 Is there a better life?
 Yes .
 Has God stopped people before let's read and see?
 Genesis 12:17